Professionally accredited by RIBA, ARB and LAM

-Gul is a lecturer and programme director in Architecture.
+Nuala is a lecturer and programme director in Architecture.
 She teaches architectural design studio, history and theory of Architecture, and humanities dissertation.
-She specialises in the area of cinema and architecture in the city (www.cacity.org).
+Her research focuses on developing codesign methods for the promotion of place-based sustainable development.

 Typically 5 hours of lectures